Lonsdaleiter/AnythingButThat/tutorial.md

 # Tutorial
+MAKE SURE YOU HAVE BOTH PYTHON AND PYGAME INSTALLED!

 To run the program, double click the "init" file.
 Make sure python is installed.

 To move, use the left and right arrow keys.